Aalto-Electric-Drives/motulator/docs/source/control/common/controllers.md

 ```

 The discrete-time implementation of {eq}`complex_vector_2dof_pi` with the anti-windup is given in the {class}`motulator.common.control.ComplexPIController` class, which is the base class for {class}`motulator.drive.control.sm.CurrentController`, {class}`motulator.drive.control.im.CurrentController`, and {class}`motulator.grid.control.CurrentController` classes.
 The algorithm is similar to the real-valued case given in {eq}`discrete_2dof_pi`.

+The converter output voltage is limited due to the limited DC-bus voltage.
+The realized switching-cycle averaged voltage is obtained from the pulse-width modulation (PWM) algorithm.
+The {class}`motulator.common.control.PWM` class implements the space-vector modulation {cite}`Hav1999` with different overmodulation strategies (minimum phase error, minimum amplitude error, six-step {cite}`Bol1997`).
+In the computation of the realized voltage, the effect of the computational and PWM delays on the realized voltage angle are also compensated for {cite}`Bae2003`.